isomerpages/govtech-dsa/pages/Award Categories.md

   </div>
 </div>
 <h4>*Agency Size Classification</h4>
-<p>To ensure government agencies are better represented and grouped by their digital maturity and resources owned, three agency size classifications have been developed: Large, Medium, Small, based on the number of Informational Services sites owned.
+<p>To ensure government agencies are better represented and grouped by their digital maturity and resources owned, three agency size classifications have been developed: Large, Medium, Small, based on the number of Informational Websites owned.
 The top agency of each size class will receive the award.</p>